Civil and Environmental Engineering

 Structural Engineering

-Structural Engineering Core Courses: Students are required to successfully complete three courses from the following core course list plus CEEN590 Civil Engineering seminar.
+Structural Engineering Core Courses: Students are required to successfully complete three courses from the following core course list plus CEEN590 Civil Engineering seminar (two semesters required).

 CEEN506FINITE ELEMENT METHODS FOR ENGINEERS3.0